pieterbreed/Dynamic-Json-for-.NET/README.markdown

-For example: WCF is an awesome technology, writing REST services have never been so easy, but data enters the system only once it's been serialized into objects via classed marked with DataContract attributes, which is essentially the same user-story that we've had for serialization since the early days.
+For example: WCF is an awesome technology, writing REST services have never been so easy, but data enters the system only once it's been serialized into objects via classed marked with DataContract attributes, which is essentially the same user-story that we've had for serialization since ancient times.

 JSON on the other hand comes from JavaScript which is a dynamically typed language.
-Data can enter the system any way it wants to.
+Data can enter the system any way it damn-it-to-hell wants to.

 An example of the kind of problem that is being discussed here is when a report can be broken up into sections.
 An example of a section is a paragraph, or one kind of chart, or another kind of chart and a table.

 None of those types of sections are logically the same type of thing, but they belong together and are interchangable (can come in any order).
-While you can invent a structure that knows how to deal with this situation I'm saying you might not have to and this library can help you in this situation.
+While you can invent a structure that knows how to deal with this situation (maybe some fancy inheriting-this-or-the-other structure) I'm saying you might not *have* to and this library can help you in this situation.

 How